-BUSINESS MANAGEMENT DEGREE COMPLETION ONLINE
+BUSINESS MANAGEMENT DEGREE COMPLETION

 Do you have an associate's degree or an unfinished four-year degree?
 Time constraints, family or work commitments preventing you from reaching your goal of earning a business degree?
 UW-Parkside has a convenient, online degree completion path designed specifically for you!

-The online degree completion program is designed for students who would like to finish their degree solely online after completing the required pre-requisite courses.
+The business management online degree completion program is designed for students who would like to finish their degree solely online after completing the required pre-requisite courses.
 Because the program was created for students who have completed prior college credits, new students or students who do not meet the prerequisites will not be eligible to enroll in the Online Business Degree Completion Program.

 The Bachelor of Science in Business Management Online is designed for students who have completed: